GlennPatrickMurphy/remoteZone/README.md

 An automated script that monitors NFL games for redzone activity and automatically changes your TV channel based on priority when teams are in the redzone.

+> **⚠️ IMPORTANT: This only works with Rogers TV boxes!**
+> You must have a Rogers cable/TV subscription with web remote access at [rogers.webremote.com](https://rogers.webremote.com/remote).
+> This will not work with other TV providers.

 ## Features

 - **Real-time NFL monitoring**: Fetches live game data from ESPN API every 30 seconds